On primary day, young Michigan voters are leading call to be 'uncommitted' to Biden

 Bianca Garcia, 26, is Jewish and Latina.
 She made up her mind about her vote Tuesday.
 She's voting uncommitted, but it's a difficult choice as she looks to the general.

-"I know that Trump being in office is going to be ten times worse.
+"I know that Trump being in office is going to be 10 times worse.
 He has a track record unlike Biden, Biden never did anything like the Muslim ban.
-I'm almost cornered into having to [vote Biden] but I want to feel more resolved in that vote" she said.
+I'm almost cornered into having to [vote Biden] but I want to feel more resolved in that vote," she said.

 At a rally in Hamtramck, just days before the election, 30-year-old Nada Mahmoud gets emotional thinking about why she is there.